 Directing: 1) UP TO 30 PAGES OF a completed screenplay that best represents your work; and 2) a brief treatment (2 pages) or description of a screenplay you are currently writing or wish to write while in our program.

 Producing: 1) three writing samples, including, critiques, production program notes, and/or literary criticism of a chosen screenplay or film (UP TO 30 PAGES); 2) a film or screenplay if you have written, acquired or produced; 3) a brief statement describing your view of the role of Producing in today’s platform agnostic film industry.

-I. Acceptance by both the MFA in Digital Filmmaking program and the Graduate School.
+I. Acceptance by the MFA Program in Film.

 J. If a student accepted into the M.F.A. program wishes to offer, either for credit toward the degree or for exemption from enrollment in courses required by Stony Brook, analogous courses taken at another university, transcripts and other supporting material must be presented for consideration by the graduate program director before the end of the student’s first semester in the program (see Transfer of Credit from Other Universities).